 The Mistakes First-Time Fireworks Buyers Should Avoid

 Buying fireworks for the first time is exciting.
-You imagine the colours, the cheers, the photos.
-Then you get to the shop (or website) and are hit with a wall of jargon: cakes, barrages, category F2 vs F3, noise ratings, bore size.
+You imagine the colors, the cheers, the photos.
+Then you get to the shop (or website) and are hit with a wall of jargon: cakes, barrages, consumer-grade vs. professional-grade, noise ratings, bore size.
 It’s very easy, in that moment, to make choices you regret later.

 The mistakes first-time fireworks buyers should avoid